 Having a scratched cornea isn’t the end of the world but it will require you to take some extra precautions during the healing process.
 For instance, you shouldn’t wear contacts, eye makeup, or touch your eyes during the healing process.
 Consult your doctor in regards to when you’ll be able to get back into your normal routine once again.

 Having a scratched cornea cannot only be uncomfortable but it can be a bit frightening as well.
-If not taken care of properly, a scratched cornea can result in an eye infection and in the most rare and serious of cases, blindness.
+If not taken care of properly, a scratched cornea can result in an eye infection and in the rarest and serious of cases, blindness.
 However, by consulting your ophthalmologist and getting the right treatment, your cornea should heal in just a few days.
 To learn more about a scratched cornea or to speak with an ophthalmologist, contact our office today!